jesutomorak/pioneer-p3dx-robot-navigation/README.md

 The program also transforms sonar measurements into global coordinates for mapping and plots the robot's movement through the environment.

-The university framework supplied the robot, sensor, control and plotting interfaces.
+The framework supplied the robot, sensor, control and plotting interfaces.
 My project contribution focused on:

 - defining and implementing the waypoint-navigation behaviour;